aleesteele/aleesteele.github.io/_projects/2022-03-02-digital-humanitarianism.md

 The project and community is incredibly complex, a confluence of humanitarian actors, technology workers, and crowdsourced labor.
 My initial questions focused on why people contribute to open-source platforms like OSM (and Wikipedia for that matter), but they later evolved into what role humanitarian mapping plays within the wider ecosystem of geospatial and mapping technologies it is a part of.

-Increasingly, as this was just before the wave of new AI technologies, I found that the data was being sued for these systems.
+Increasingly, as this was just before the wave of new AI technologies, I found that OSM data was being used in order to train AI systems like those used for road detection, etc.

-While the written work is in the process of publication (eventually, I keep telling myself!), there are a number of public videos that share some of my public-facing findings on the subject.
+While the written work is in the process of publication (eventually!), there are a number of public videos that share some of my public-facing findings on the subject.

 ## Crisis Maps, Community, and Corporations (an Anthropologist’s perspective)